mzuther/MoccaFaux/README.md

 problems during conversion to Clojure/Java data.
 You have been warned.

+### Scheduler

+#### `probing-interval`

-`probing-interval` sets the number of seconds between repeating the watches.
-This is not restricted in any way, so if you set it to one second, all watches will be checked once a second.
+Sets the number of seconds between repeating the watches.
+I have found 60 seconds to be a good trade-off between resource usage and response time.
+But the interval is not restricted in any way, so if you set it to one second, all watches will be checked once a second.
 Let's just hope that your computer can keep up with this ...

-I have found the default of 60 seconds to be a good trade-off between resource usage and response time.
-As a side note, the scheduler's timing may drift and repetitions will be dropped when the computer is suspended or under extremely high load – so don't use MoccaFaux when your main concerns are high reliability or repeatability.
+### Tasks

+For something to actually happen, you have to define at least one task.
+Tasks are basically switches that are turned on and off by MoccaFaux.

+They are defined by a map with two keys (`enable` and `:isable`), which in turn consist of maps containing three keys (`message`, `command` and `fork`):

 ```javascript
   "tasks": {